geneontology/geneontology.github.io/_docs/go-subset-guide.md

 # Guide to GO subsets
 ## About subsets
 ##### What are GO subsets?

-- GO subsets (also known as GO slims) are cut-down versions of the GO containing a subset of the terms.
-They are specified by tags within the ontology that indicate if a given term is a member of a particular subset.
+ GO subsets (also known as GO slims) are simplified versions of the GO containing a reduced number of terms.
+There are several types of subsets:
+- Binning: Binning subsets are intended to be used to summarize the function/processes/cellular components … for sets of genes, including entire genomes/proteomes.
+- Ribbon: Ribbons are used to give a quick overview of the broad classes of terms annotated for a gene.
+Ribbon subsets are usually smaller than binning subsets.
+- Exclusion List: Exclusion lists are terms that should not be used for annotations, either because the term is too broad to be useful (for example, "GO:0008152 metabolic process"), or because a more specific term should be used (for example, either the positive or negative child of "GO:0042325 regulation of phosphorylation" can be used instead).

 ##### Why might a GO subset be useful?